Cruelty to Animals Act 1835: Animal baiting

 By the 18th century bear-baiting had largely died out in Britain, with the cost of importing bears for blood sports prohibitively high, but bull-baiting remained popular and dog fighting and cockfighting were common.
 At the time of the act, the "bull stone" of Leslie, Fife was first recorded in the New Statistical Account of Scotland as an item which had already fallen out of use.
 It is a large stone to which bulls and occasionally bears were tied before being baited.

+Repealed enactments

+Section 1 of the act repealed 2 enactments, listed in that section.